sghuang19/portfolio/source/_posts/2024-06-21-hexo-next-custom-pages.md

     │       └── ...
     └── ...
 ```

+{% note warning %} Suffix the path with `.html` is still needed if you want to
+keep the header on top! {% endnote %}

 Note that in this scenario, both leading and trailing slashes are **needed** in
 the `default:` path for the header tabs to be loaded.